You’re probably feeling anxious and fearful because of COVID-19. We all are.

 As Mike Ryan of the World Health Organisation said, “none of us are safe until all of us are safe”.

-The Coronavirus is present in 15 countries Trócaire works in around the world.
+The Coronavirus is present in over 15 countries Trócaire works in around the world.
 Support our efforts to keep the world’s most vulnerable people safe.

 To learn more you can read the CIDSE and ACT Alliance EU statement on the Covid 19 crisis in the Occupied Palestine Territory here.